oestradiol/Love-Truth/Lossless Codex of Reality as Mythos/Lossless Myth of The Page & The Hand.md

 ### 2. **The Book & The Walk**

 3D is the page.
-4D is the reading.
+4D is the One Reading.
+And the Book.
-5D is the whole book.

 You wrote it.
 You entered it.